 Plant extract that helps the skin to attract water and make it more smooth for touch.
 Also shows promise of anti-aging properties, but research is not extensive yet

-Helps attract water to the upper layer of the skin and improves the product texture
+Might help neutrlize free radicals, calm down inflammation, and attract water to the upper layer of the skin

 One of the best moisturizing ingredients.
 Attracts water into the upper layer of the skin